Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 The Class SceneServiceInfo describes an active SceneService instance.
 There is exactly one SceneServiceInfo object in a document.

-See [scene service](service/SceneService.cmn.md) for service examples.
+For service examples, see [scene service](service/SceneService.cmn.md).

 ### <a name="class-3dSceneLayerInfo">Class 3dSceneLayerInfo</a>